webdriverio/webdriverio/docs/BoilerplateProjects.md

     - Multiple reporting (Spec, Junit, Allure), plus local view of JUnit report (`.html`) format
     - Jasmine Spec examples with assert module and Jasmine-specific assertions using demo app http://www.phptravels.net
     - Examples of headless browser execution using Chrome and Firefox and Integration with BrowserStack and SauceLabs
-    - Examples of reading and writing from MS-Excel documentsfor easy test data management from external data sources
+    - Examples of reading and writing from MS-Excel documents for easy test data management from external data sources
     - Examples of DB connect to any RDBMS (Oracle, MySql, TeraData, Vertica etc.), query execution, and fetching result sets